SaltyAom/just-use-elysia/src/pages/index.md

 **You are not wrong.** You lost hope because JavaScript developers rarely do things right.

-<small>This article is heavily opinionated and biased.
-Feels free to disagree with any parts as this is going to be extremely passive aggressive to convey the similar tone to justfuckinguse___ and motherfuckingwebsite.</small>
+<small>This article might be heavily opinionated and biased.
+Feels free to disagree with any parts.
+This article has a passive aggressive tone to convey the similar atmosphere to justfuckinguse___ and motherfuckingwebsite.</small>

 ## TypeScript sucks
 You wrote 1,000,000 interface only to have it mismatch at runtime.
 TypeScript is just a type checker and does not guarantee type integrity at runtime.